misaon/imgproxy/README.md

 - 👌&nbsp; Zero configuration
 - 🪄&nbsp; Modern, tiny and tree shaken code
-- ⚙️&nbsp; Written in TypeScript (well typed)
+- ⚙️&nbsp; Written in TypeScript
+- 🕒&nbsp; Async-less methods and crypto computing
+- 🚀&nbsp; Browser and Node support
 - 📦&nbsp; Extendable and customizable
-- 🚀&nbsp; Browser and Node support
+- 📰&nbsp; Compatible with the latest version of [imgproxy](https://imgproxy.net/)
-- 🧪&nbsp; Covered by tests
+- 🧪&nbsp; Covered by tests `>99%`

 ## Usage